Golchoubian/Path-Planning-Reinforcement-Learning/README.md

 •	The length of the optimal path which is the shortest path form the start cell to the goal cell

-Ref[1]: Wang, Xiaoqi, Lina Jin, and Haiping Wei.
-"The Shortest Path Planning Based on Reinforcement Learning."
-In Journal of Physics: Conference Series, vol. 1584, no. 1, p.
-012006.
-IOP Publishing, 2020.

 •	Graphs comparing the performance of the Q-learning algorithm with the SARSA algorithm

 •	Graphs that show the effect of different learning rates on the performance of the algorithm